-- Advance preservation and security of records. - Increase access, on-line and on-site, to records and information that are held in trust for the people of New Mexico. - Address challenges of managing electronic records.
+- Advance preservation and security of records. - Increase access on-line and on-site to records and information held in trust for the people of New Mexico. - Address challenges of managing electronic records

-- Improve internal performance and service delivery to customers. - Ensure division rules and policies are complete and current. - Identify and seek funding to support program functions.
+- Improve internal performance and delivery of service to customers. - Ensure division rules and policies are complete and current. - Identify and seek funding to support program functions.